liqiao19/MD-AirComp/README.md

 ### Citations

-If you use this project, please cite this project as:
+If you find this project useful, please cite the related original paper as:

 ```
 @article{qiao2024massive,